e18e/e18e/docs/blog/tinyglobby-migration.md

 initial release though, I am proud to say that it is not only smaller but also faster than alternatives for the vast majority of use cases.

-A few months ago, a important performance improvement was achieved that applied to every use case that didn't glob outside the cwd used.
+A few months ago, an important performance improvement was achieved that applied to every use case that didn't glob outside the cwd used.
 Comparing benchmarks between the newest release and the previous one shows a considerable speedup!
-[Here's one](https://bsky.app/profile/superchupu.dev/post/3ly6vfdn6n225) where `tinyglobby` didn't use to be the fastest: globbing `packages/*.tsconfig.json` in the `typescript-eslint` repository:
+[Here's one](https://bsky.app/profile/superchupu.dev/post/3ly6vfdn6n225) where `tinyglobby` didn't use to be the fastest - globbing `packages/*.tsconfig.json` in the `typescript-eslint` repository:

 ------------------------------------
 |                     | ops/s      |